nitrictech/docs/docs/reference/python/v0/queues/queue.md

 ---
 title: Python - queue()
-description: Creates a new Queue to send and receive asynchronous tasks.
+description: Reference for Nitric's Python library - Creates a new Queue to send and receive asynchronous tasks.
 ---

 Creates a new Queue to send and receive asynchronous tasks.